 Basil is a common household herb used for cooking that also makes an excellent mosquito repellent and even doubles as a fly repellent.
 This plant requires good drainage and lots of sunlight.

 Homemade Pest Control Solutions

-Soap spray insecticide is best for ridding your garden of beetles, mites, aphids and any other plant-damaging pests.
-To make it, mix 1 ½ teaspoons of a mild liquid soap with a quart of water, pour the liquid into a spray bottle and spray the solution directly on affected plants.
+Soap spray insecticide is best for ridding your garden of beetles, mites, aphids, and other plant-damaging pests.
+To make it, mix 1 ½ teaspoons of mild liquid soap with a quart of water, pour the liquid into a spray bottle, and spray the solution directly on affected plants.

-Neem oil spray is a powerful natural insecticide that can eliminate pests at any stage in their life cycle including eggs and larvae.
-The great thing is that neem oil is biodegradable and safe for your pets.
+Neem oil spray is a powerful natural insecticide that can eliminate pests at any stage in their life cycle, including eggs and larvae.
+The great thing is that neem oil is biodegradable and safe for pets.

 Another way to control lawn pests is to introduce beneficial bugs.
-You may be thinking to yourself, “I want to get rid of pests not add more!”
-That’s completely understandable, but keep in mind that not all bugs are bad.
-In fact, many bugs can be beneficial to your garden and help you get rid of the pests that are ruining your plants and vegetables.
+You may be thinking, “I want to get rid of pests not add more!”
+That’s completely understandable, but remember that not all bugs are nasty.
+In fact, many bugs can benefit your garden and help you get rid of the pests ruining your plants and vegetables.
 Here are a few:

 Green Lacewings (Chrysoperla)